cakebatterandsprinkles/portfolio-gatsby/src/posts/02-numbers.md

 Image Credit: https://www.unrv.com/culture/roman-numerals.php

-To give some examples, the number 37 in base-10 is represented as XXXVI (XXX + VII) in Roman numerals.
+To give some examples, the number 37 in base-10 is represented as XXXVII (XXX + VII) in Roman numerals.
 The number 247 is represented with CCXLVII (CC + XL + VII).

 We still see Roman numerals around, in the clock face of [Big Ben](https://en.wikipedia.org/wiki/Big_Ben), or at the backside of the coins as the regnal numbers of kings and queens, or in movie sequels.